 The current approach is based on -performKeyEquivalent: again, as the sendEvent-based approach disabled input menu toggling if the web page swallowed the key press for that.
 To work around the problems this approach had on the first try, the event redispatch is kept from the old approach (that maked cmd-` work), and we use an SPI to make sure ctrl-tab is not swallowed by the key view loop handling.
 (TODO(thakis): Probably, nobody cares about the history?
 Remove the old two approaches, at least from the main text)

-FIXME(thakis): Explain how the shortcut blacklist (cmd-w etc) works.
+FIXME(thakis): Explain how the shortcut blocklist (cmd-w etc) works.

 FIXME(thakis): Explain what isSystemKey keys are.

 FIXME(thakis): Explain why there are window-level and browser-level equivalent shortcuts.
 Talk about global_keyboard_shortcuts_mac, but also about how this being keycode-based sucks.

 FIXME(thakis): Explain why the key needs to go to the menu before going go g_k_s_m and then to [NSApp sendEvent:].

 FIXME(thakis): Explain how emacs key bindings are implemented.

 TODO(thakis): Split this up into several sections.
 Possible sections: "Big picture" with subsections Key event interception, IPC, Redispatch.
 "Gory details" with all the FIXMEs above?